Theravada Abhidhamma: Background and sources

 The 5th century scholar Buddhaghosa is one of the most influential Abhidhammika of the Theravāda.
 His Visuddhimagga (a manual on spiritual praxis based on the Vimuttimagga) remains one of the most important Theravāda texts.
 Chapters XIV to XVII are a kind of summary of the Abhidhamma.
 His commentaries on the suttas also reflect an Abhidhamma perspective.
 A further period of medieval Sri Lankan scholarship also produced a series of texts called the sub-commentaries (which are commentaries to the commentaries).

 Ledi Sayadaw, one of the great Abhidhammikas of the 20th century.

 There is also a genre of short introductory manuals to the Abhidhamma, like the 5th century Abhidhammāvatāra.
 The most influential of these manuals remains the short and succinct Abhidhammattha-saṅgaha of Ācariya Anuruddha.
-According to Bhikkhu Bodhi, this text has remained "the main primer for the study of Abhidhamma used throughout the Theravada Buddhist world," and various commentaries have been written on it.
+According to Bhikkhu Bodhi, this text has remained "the main primer for the study of Abhidhamma used throughout the Theravāda Buddhist world," and various commentaries have been written on it.

 Abhidhamma remains a living tradition in Theravāda nations today and modern Abhidhamma works continue to be written in modern languages such as Burmese and Sinhala.
 Abhidhamma studies are particularly stressed in Myanmar, where it has been the primary subject of study since around the 17th century.
 One of the most important figures in modern Myanmar Buddhism, Ledi Sayadaw (1846–1923), was well known for his writings on Abhidhamma (especially his commentary on the Abhidhammatthasangaha, called the Paramatthadipanitika).
 This commentary, which critiqued an older 12th-century commentary from Sri Lanka (the Abhidhammattha-vibhavini-tika) led to a lively controversy, as different figures debated on Abhidhamma topics.

 The books of the Abhidhamma Piṭaka were translated into English in the 20th century and published by the Pāli Text Society.
 The translators were C. A. F. Rhys Davids (Dhammasaṅgaṇī, Kathāvatthu), U Thittila (Vibhaṅga), U Narada (Dhātukathā, Paṭṭhāna), B.C.
 Law (Puggalapaññatti).